Ishaannjain/Soteria/README.md

 # Soteria

-A personal safety companion app for walking and traveling alone.
-Named after the Greek goddess of safety and salvation.
+Inspired by the Greek goddess of protection, Soteria is a women-first safety app that builds trust circles with friends and family, sends SOS alerts, and guides users to the nearest safe spaces.

 ## Features